dennisss/dacha/pkg/container/README.md

   - This is mainly needed to support potential re-assignment of IPs in LANs over time if nodes restart.
   - This could be replaced by requiring static ips for nodes or in the cloud this could be replaced with a lookup by the manager in the VM API (or using static hostnames with lookups over regular DNS).
 - When a node is missing a blob, it may fetch it from another node.

+#### Local Storage

+Each node has a local EmbeddedDB instance it uses to store information about tasks that have been added to it.

+- For each task, we want to store the following information:
+  - creation_time: When was the latest TaskSpec configured for the task
+  - updated_time: When did the last state transition occur for this task
+  - num_attempts: Number of times the job was restarted since the last TaskSpec was updated.

+TODO: What about logs?

+Types of tasks:
+-

 #### Node Permissions